zzzprojects/EntityFramework-FAQ/docs2/pages/documentations/general/ef-database-first.md

  - Database first approach is used when a database is ready; then Entity Framework will complete its duty and create POCO entities for you
  - If you already had a designed database and you don't want to do extra efforts, then you can go with this approach.
- - You can modify the database manually and update model from a database.
+ - You can modify the database manually and update the model from a database.
- - So, we can say, entity framework is able to create your model classes based on tables and columns from the relational database.
+ - So, we can say, entity framework can create your model classes based on tables and columns from the relational database.

 ## Create Model Using Database First Approach